lennyburdette/to-federation/README.md

 - Line numbers change completely, so the schema linting report won't accurately reference lines and columns in the original file.
-- Applied directives are stripped when converting a valid schema to a federated one with `--reverse`.
+- Applied directives are stripped when converting a valid schema to a federated one with `--fromValid`.
 This is currently the expected behavior with federated graphs.